Ludvík Krejčí: Legacy

 The rank of army general was not returned to him posthumously until 1990.
 In 1997 he was also awarded for services to the resistance.
 In 1998, he was nominated for an award by the Order of the White Lion in memoriam, but the relevant commission rejected this proposal at the time.

 In 1999, the "Brno Legionnaire" edition published the first publication about this general, prepared at the request of the family according to available materials, entitled " Ludvík Krejčí, Tuřanský generál".
-The author of this publication, MA Fryščok, chose the name as a reminder of the general's patriotism, manifested in the critical moments of mobilization at the end of September 1938, when the general moved from the headquarters in Račice near Vyškov to Tuřany at night.
+The author of this publication, M. A. Fryščok, chose the name as a reminder of the general's patriotism, manifested in the critical moments of mobilization at the end of September 1938, when the general moved from the headquarters in Račice near Vyškov to Tuřany at night.
 Here he visited the grave of his parents and then visited his three brothers and said to their hearts: "If I fell, please remember, no Zizkov, I want to be buried in Turany."

 In 2012, he was awarded the Václav Benda Prize (in memoriam).
 On 28 October 2017 the President of the Republic, Miloš Zeman, in memoriam bestowed on him the Order of the White Lion of the 1st Class Military Group for extraordinary merits for the defense and security of the state.